rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 </pre></div>
 </div></div>
 Now all requests that we send get a response.
 We see that request with number six takes longer to complete.
-That is because the server needs to start and `accept` the socket.
-But it doesn't fail.
+That is because `server-listen-loop.py` needs time to start up (by the loop script) and call `accept` on the socket.
+But the request doesn't fail.
 The client will not get connection errors.

-And this is one way to write a reliable socket servers that survive crashes and restarts.
+And this is one way to write reliable socket servers that survive crashes and restarts.

 ## Questions & Answers